akauppi/GroundLevel-firebase-es/TRACK.md

 That could be closed.

-## Firebase Functions: ES modules support
+## Cloud Functions: ES modules support

 At the moment (<strike>Jul</strike> Aug 2020), one can use ECMAscript modules in Firebase Functions with Babel.